 We will collect personal data with you in accordance with the purposes outlined in this document.
-This will be basic personal data used to facilitate a service type relationship usually your name and email address and from time to time billing information.
+This will be basic personal data used to facilitate a service type relationship including but not limited to user name, Oauth2 credentials, your name and email address and from time to time billing information.

 Special Category Personal Data